DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

 ``char* char_ptr;`` is an uninitialized pointer to a ``char``.

 Each of these declarations creates a variable of either 4 or 8 bytes, depending on the architecture.
+On any given CPU all pointers are the same size, regardless of what they point to - because the **only** thing a pointer ever stores is an address.
 The pointer variable stores a specific memory location (the address) and the *value* associated with the pointer is stored in one or more bytes starting at the pointer address.